alimajidi62/CAN-bus-sim/README.md

 ---

 This project serves as both a learning resource and a practical reference for implementing C++20 features in real-world applications.
+I will add more feature to this in future